 For NGSS support for teachers, contact Vanessa Lujan.

-Lawrence Hall of Science professional learning specialists design experiences and workshops that assist teachers in planning for and implementing NGSS while engaging in Common Core implementation.
-We offer customized professional learning through in-class modeling, workshops at the Hall or at your school site, facilitation of professional learning communities (PLCs), and summer institutes.
+Lawrence Hall of Science professional learning specialists design experiences and workshops that assist teachers in planning for and implementing NGSS while engaging in Common Core implementation and in support of environmental literacy.
+We offer customized professional learning and support through in-class modeling, workshops at the Hall or at your school site, tools, facilitation of professional learning communities (PLCs), and summer institutes.

 Professional Learning Sessions may focus on:

 - Infusing science and engineering practices into your curriculum

 - Supporting students to build skills in the science and engineering practices